aem999/oracle-jdk8-mooc/README.md

 Primitive Streams
 -----------------
 By default streams produces elements of type `Object` which can lead to unnecessary boxing and unboxing when converting between objects and primitives.
-Hence, JDK 8 also provides 3 primitive streams to improve stream efficiency:
-- `IntStream`, `DoubleStream`, `PrimitiveStream` e.g.
+Hence, JDK 8 also provides 3 primitive streams to improve stream efficiency - `IntStream`, `DoubleStream`, `PrimitiveStream`:

     int highScore = students.stream()
         .filter(s -> s.graduationYear() == 2015)